gOps132/Zyklon/notes/Thoughts.md

 I am having some thoughts about reshaping the engine API with callbacks, this method seems more verbose and has more oppurtunity for optimizations. :|

+## 10/23/2020

+Added the same stdlib shader parser code from the opengl series.

+trying to abstract the vertex buffer layout myself, most of ht ecode is already implememnted in the opengl series, the problem is how to abstract the properly.
+MAybe I'll overlook this when I get started with vulkan.

+I do not think that the vertex array interface is going to be graphics API agnostic